If you're after a brand-new electric car, there's a big choice of models that are eligible for the government's £1,500 Electric Car Grant (ECG).

 The grant consists of two bandings – a £1,500 level and a £3,750 level.
-Up until now, all cars announced are in the lower band.
-Ford is the first manufacturer to benefit from the full £3,750 grant, because its EVs are partly made in the UK.
+The exact criteria for the grant is murky, but only two models have so far been eligible for the full £3,750 – two Ford models that are partly made in the UK.

 Remember that these grants apply to brand-new EVs ordered directly from the manufacturer.
 There aren't any grants for used EVs at the moment, but then many used electric cars offer great savings versus the list price anyway.